 Heart disease is the leading cause of death for older people in the UK.
-Aging cause changes in the heart and blood vessels.
+Ageing cause changes in the heart and blood vessels.
 As we get older, the heart can’t beat as fast during physical activity or stress as when you were younger.
 However, heart disease risk does not have to become inevitable.
-There are actually numerous behaviors and lifestyle choices that you and your loved ones can adopt in order to reduce the risk of heart disease.
+There are actually numerous behaviours and lifestyle choices that you and your loved ones can adopt in order to reduce the risk of heart disease.

-Aging causes the following changes to the heart –
+Ageing causes the following changes to the heart –

 - Blood vessels become stiffer and thicken that disturbs the blood flow

 - Heart valves become thicker and stiffer, causing leaks or problems with pumping blood out of the heart.

 - Certain sections of the heart may increase in size

 - Fatty deposition on the walls of arteries (atherosclerosis)

 - Hardening of the arteries (arteriosclerosis)